zombiecheese/now-playing/README.md

 song, and displays the song information on an e-ink display.

-This like any good project is a fork of a fork of a fork.
+This, like any good project is a fork of a fork of a fork. all thanks to the hard work of..

-ill add some notes on what has changed + new features etc....

-all thanks to the hard work of..

 - [spotipi-eink (original)](https://github.com/ryanwa18/spotipi-eink)